andrewboudreau/AdventOfCode_2023/Day02/readme.md

 ﻿# Problem Overview - Day 2
-## Description
-The challenge for Day 2 has not been explicitly described in your request, so I'll focus on the implementation details based on the provided solution.

 ## Implementation Details
 - The solution involves processing a set of games, each with multiple sets of colored blocks (Red, Green, Blue).